All Kinds of Minds

 Assessments Provided

-• All Kinds of Minds provides autism and A.D.H.D. assessments for children that are at least six-years-old and adolescents up to the age of 17-years-and-11-months-old.
+All Kinds of Minds provides assessments for children that are at least six-years-old and adolescents up to the age of 18-years-and-11-months-old.

 Parents of children under six-years-old should consult with the child’s G.P. to discuss the appropriate H.S.E. service pathway or look into other private providers.

-All Kinds of Minds also provides autism, dyslexia, and A.D.H.D.
-(Mild) assessments for young adults that are at between the ages of 18-and-25.
-A.D.H.D. assessments for this cohort will be considered on a case-by-case basis during the first clinical interview to ensure this service reponse is sufficient to the level of need.
+Note: A.D.H.D. assessments will be considered on a case-by-case basis during the first clinical interview to ensure this service response is sufficient to the level of need (i.e., the needs should be mild).

 In Ireland, legal guardian(s) provide consent on behalf of the child (i.e., under the age of 16) for a psychological assessment like those offered at All Kinds of Minds.
 Young people aged 16-years-or-older can give their own consent for these types of psychological assessments.